KrzysztofWieckowski/SampleWorks/Sample_project_POM_TEST_flixbus.com/README.md

 # Sample POM Project with Selenium and Python.

 Sample Page Object Model test (with www.flixbus.com. as an example).
-This is my demo project which shows how Page Object Model can be implemented to build a framework for website test automation.
+This is my demo project which delivers Page Object Model for creating a framework for website test automation.

+You can easily set up a new test changing:
+- sequence of actions
+- amount of actions
+- data provided
+- expected results.
+Hovever please remember about the search logic in the UI of the website

 ## Requirements:
 •	Python 3.8.